 Beautiful Baroque-style palace looking over its namesake piazza, Palazzo Carignano is yet another project of Modena-born architect Guarino Guarini.
-The works for this building started in 1679 and ended in 1685 to become the official residence of the Carignano family, part of the Savoys, until 1831, when it became a public building.
+The works for this building started in 1679 and ended in 1685.
+It was the official residence of the Carignano family, part of the Savoys, until 1831, when it became a public building.

-One of the most important royal palaces in Turin, together with Palazzo Reale and Palazzo Madama, and one of the Savoy buildings enlisted by UNESCO, here Carlo Alberto and Vittorio Emanuele II were born, and here was the seat of the first Italian Parliament.
+This is one of the most important royal palaces in Turin, together with Palazzo Reale and Palazzo Madama, and one of the Savoy buildings enlisted by UNESCO.
+Here, Carlo Alberto and Vittorio Emanuele II were born, and here was the seat of the first Italian Parliament.

 Address of Palazzo Carignano: Via Accademia delle Scienze 5.